 Members are required to attend a series of workshops focused on professional and soft skills that have been identified by organisations as fundamental to success in the workplace.
 Past workshops have covered topics such as financial literacy, networking, effective communications, developing a personal brand, stakeholder management and career planning.

-PD members are invited to networking events where they meet senior leaders from various industries and learn from their career journeys.
-This provides an opportunity to ask direct questions to individuals who would otherwise be out of reach, and to also learn about their personal journeys and find similarities with their struggles, all with a view to making the aspiration for senior leadership more attainable.
+Members get invited to social events where they can network with senior leaders from various industries.
+Providing an opportunity to ask questions to individuals who would otherwise be out of reach, thus learning about their personal journeys.
+Ultimately, making the aspiration for senior leadership attainable.

 “Pink Dynasty is the best mentorship programme I have ever been on as I learnt more about adult life than I was ever taught in college.
 Sadly the education system failed to teach me (and other young adults I know) how to: manage money, build and improve a credit score, develop a personal brand, become self-sufficient and empowered.
 I was taught all of this within a few months of attending PD workshops and meeting with my Mentor.
 More importantly, after the programme I was able to secure permanent employment at Ernst & Young”.